-Relevant documents may have been included in your email to the new hire, but it make sense to share any other important documents you would want new hires to review in advance in a separate new email.
+Relevant documents may have been included in your email to the new hire, but it makes sense to share any other important documents you would want new hires to review in advance in a separate new email.
 This could be your company’s employee directory handbook and benefits packages or onboarding document.

-If your company has a buddy program, every new hire is given buddy that they look up to in their first week to talk about our company policies and mingle around with in the office.
+If your company has a buddy program, every new hire is given a buddy that they look up to in their first week to talk about our company policies and mingle around within the office.
 You can also consider pairing your new hire with a “mentor” outside your team.
 This will help the new hire to get to know others from other teams within the company, and it also gives them another opportunity to ask questions they might be afraid to ask their manager who they barely know.

 Just as it’s important to prepare the new hire for getting him onboarded, the managers also need to prepare themselves for doing the employee onboarding well.
 Training a new employee takes time hence it’s smart to set aside time slots when managers will be working closely with this new person to get the rest of the work done.
-This will include scheduling one-on-one meeting almost every day in their first week, making time for any training sessions they’ll need to attend, reserving any conference rooms required, arranging video chat works if you’re onboarding a remote employee.
+This will include scheduling one-on-one meetings almost every day in their first week, making time for any training sessions they’ll need to attend, reserving any conference rooms required, and arranging video chat works if you’re onboarding a remote employee.

-It is important getting to know your employee as a person and also letting the rest of your team get to know him, too.
+It is important getting to know your employee as a person and also let the rest of your team get to know him, too.
 Schedule an outing (or two) for your team to grab lunch, coffee, or drinks together so that you provide your new employee with an opportunity to bond with his colleagues outside the office.
 It’s not about showing off but rather being the sort of boss who also values friendship and fun as much as hard work.
 Not only is it a treat way to splurge on the company card, but it also instantly shatters any awkwardness felt towards one another.

 Check all these factors are on your Employee onboarding program list on your Creative Social Intranet, and be assured that your new employee will kick start off on the finest possible note—and so will you!